Climate-related Disclosures

 As part of our tree management strategy, we conduct large-scale biennial tree surveys once, as well as developing a stringent tree coding system with smart tags for about 25,000 trees along our railway network.
 Each tree has an “electronic ID card” with information such as height, health condition and distance from the rail line, accessible via Near-field Communication (“NFC”) technology for effective monitoring during their regular checks.

-We have developed a Tree Intrusion Monitoring System (“TrIMS”) to monitor tree more effectively.
+We have developed a Tree Intrusion Monitoring System (“TrIMS”) to monitor trees more effectively.
 With the use of 3D mapping technology, Light Detection And Ranging (“LiDAR”) and AI platform, the system is installed in our Light Rail Vehicles (“LRV”) to monitor tree intrusion.
 This system enables us to identify tree intrusion issues during operations so as to implement suitable mitigation measures, further improving our ongoing tree management regime.

 Nature-related Disclosures